 If coming via train from Paris, you can sometimes find connections to Saint Gervais-Le Fayet and connect to Chamonix from here.
 The nearest TGV line is Bellegarde-sur-Valsérine, from where it is a 2.5 hour train journey to Chamonix (or a 1.5 hour private minibus).
 Book tickets at www.sncf.fr

-TMB Guided Group Trek - What to Expect The trekking
+Ultimate Tour du Mont Blanc - What to Expect The trekking